 Ecumenical Ministries of Oregon affirms the right of all Oregonians to reside in a state free from gun violence.
-Ensuring responsible and well-trained gun ownership and eliminating high-capacity magazines is vital to decreasing gun violence in Oregon.
+Ensuring responsible and well-trained gun ownership and eliminating highcapacity magazines is vital to decreasing gun violence in Oregon.
 High-capacity magazines are used to commit the majority of mass shootings in the United States.
 The concrete, common sense steps laid out in Measure 114 are much needed and long overdue.
 Contrary to opposition, this measure does not attack gun ownership.
 Rather, it implements reasonable restrictions that promote safety and training.

-This recommendation is based on the EMO social principles of Human Rights and Religious Freedom and Public Witness and the Common Good.
-See emoregon.org/socialprinciples for more details.

-EMO RECOMMENDS

-STATISTICS

-- 21 mass shootings in Oregon since 2014 - 13 of those 21 shootings occurred between Dec.
-31, 2020, and July 31, 2022 - 164 firearm-related homicides in Oregon last year (49 percent increase over 2019) - 294 non-fatal gunshot wounds in 2021 (95 percent increase over 2019)

-Statistics from Ceasefire Oregon
+EMO SOCIAL PRINCIPLES This recommendation is based on the EMO social principles of Human Rights and Religious Freedom and Public Witness and the Common Good.
+See emoregon.org/ socialprinciples for more details.
+Ecumenical Ministries of Oregon's social principles call us to stand in opposition to "any inhumane treatment that erodes human dignity," as well as to support a "social order founded on principles of human dignity" that "furthers ... the common good."
+Every act of gun violence is an affront to these principles, tearing at the fabric of social order and corroding human flourishing EMO RECOMMENDS VOTE YES ON MEASURE 114 STATISTICS - 21 mass shootings in Oregon since 2014 - 13 of those 21 shootings occurred between Dec.
+31, 2020, and July 31, 2022 - 164 firearm-related homicides in Oregon last year (49 percent increase over 2019) - 294 non-fatal gunshot wounds in 2021 (95 percent increase over 2019) Statistics from Ceasefire Oregon

-"Christ Breaks the Rifle" by iconographer Kelly Latimore.

-Breaking BY PAUL LEFEBER

-grew up in rural Nebraska where guns are a part of everyday life.
+Breaking BY PAUL LEFEBER grew up in rural Nebraska where guns are a part of everyday life.
 I come from a family of farmers, preachers and military folks.
 I'm not exactly starry eyed when it comes to guns.
 I understand their purpose and why people get nervous about losing their rights.
 Still, like most Americans, I think we may have lost the plot when it comes to guns.
 There's a word when a good thing balloons into an ultimate thing, when something intended to be a tool with a specific purpose becomes much more, something deeply cherished and revered.
 That word is idol.
 An idol is anything that grips our imaginations more than the Divine, anything that replaces the Spirit in our hearts.
 Idols demand our attention, devotion and affection.
 We often ask them to give us things they can't actually give: acceptance, peace, belonging, purpose, strength, security.
 For many, guns have become an idol.

 Gun rights advocates often point out that it's not the gun's fault, it's the person behind the gun.
 True enough, guns don't fire without someone to pull the trigger.
 It's also true that guns don't have meaning unless we give it to them.
 Things don't become idols unless we make them so.
 Former NRA President Charlton Heston famously defended his gun rights saying, "From my cold, dead hands."
 Sheesh.
 Really?
 Does that sound like idolatry to anyone else?
-When you start talking about clinging to your possessions even into death, it might be time to take a beat.
-An idol is anything that grips our imaginations more than the Divine, anything that replaces the Spirit in our hearts.
-Idols demand our attention, devotion and affection. ...
-For many, guns have become an idol.
+When you start talking about clinging to your possessions even into death, it might be time to take a beat. question.